pocc/ross.gg/content/post/networking/wireshark_cli.md

 In line with the Unix philosophy of "Do one thing well", Wireshark has many small CLI utilities.
 If you are reading this article because you want to know how to use to do X with the CLI, you've come to the right place.
-As a contributor to Wireshark and daily user, this will be a comprehensive treatment.
+As a contributor to \*shark and daily user, I am writing this as an unofficial tshark guide.

 This guide will help you to capture traffic, edit it, clean it, and send it.
 The scenario being that you are reporting on a network problem and want to use